Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

 SEMPBA HQ

-SEMPBA offers trainings and workshops to advance conservation within the Coastal Pine Barrens Ecoregion.
-Our Climate and Nature Center (above), located at the beautiful Center Hill Preserve, boasts at least eight natural communities— from beach to forest and in between—making it a wonderful nature education site.
-We invite schools, conservation groups, nature lovers and visitors of all types to enjoy the preserve.
-When you do, stop by SEMPBA's Climate and Nature Center to learn more about our unique ecoregion.
-What you discover may inspire you—the way it has inspired SEMPBA volunteers—to do all you can to save our Coastal Pine Barrens!
+Our Climate and Nature Center, nestled within the stunning Center Hill Preserve, showcases at least eight diverse natural communities—from beach to forest and everything in between—making it an exceptional site for nature education.
+We welcome schools, conservation groups, nature enthusiasts, and visitors of all kinds to explore the preserve.
+What you discover may inspire you—just as it has inspired SEMPBA volunteers—to take action in preserving our Coastal Pine Barrens!

 More about The Center at the Center Hill Preserve here.